intel/virtual-storage-manager/INSTALL.md

 Otherwise you may get conflicts between yum packages when you install VSM.

-#Build RPMs
+#Build RPMs from Source, or use Prebuilt RPMs
-After you download the source code from the VSM github, the first step is to build the VSM RPMs.
-If you already have VSM RPMs, you can jump to [VSM RPM Install](#RPM_Install).
+After you download the source code or prebuilt RPMs from the VSM github, you will need to do the following steps.

 ## Setup Yum Repo
 ###Step 1